sesam-community/google-bigquery-sink/README.rst

 Note that if you set up the MS to bootstrap a node, you should name it in such a way that it will not be overwritten by the generated systems which all will start with "bigquery", for instance use the id "bootstrap-bigquery".

-NOTE: use "true" or "false" to denote boolean in your system config
+NOTE: use "true" or "false" to denote boolean in your system config for this section

 Example config:
 ---------------